Managing IP Risks

 In the case of later uncertainty over the contents of the IP package expensive post-transaction project-recovery is likely.

-Cubicibuc believes that a better approach is to take the time to review the package of IP (patents, know-how, design documents, manufacturing instructions etc) ahead of the transaction itself to ensure all the necessary components are present.
+Cubicibuc believes that a better approach is to take the time to review the package of IP (patents, know-how, design documents, manufacturing instructions etc) ahead of the transaction itself to ensure all the necessary components are present, and that the total package fits with the identified gap in the organisation’s IP strategy.

 Managing the risks of IP transfer during transactions